Vodafone seals Kabel Deutschland domination agreement

-FRANKFURT (Reuters) - Vodafone agreed on a so-called domination agreement with Kabel Deutschland, three months after its 7.7 billion euro ($10.5 billion) acquisition of Germany’s largest cable company went through.
+FRANKFURT, Dec 20 (Reuters) - Vodafone agreed on a so-called domination agreement with Kabel Deutschland , three months after its 7.7 billion euro ($10.5 billion) acquisition of Germany’s largest cable company went through.

 Vodafone will offer the remaining shareholders of Kabel Deutschland 84.53 euros for each of their shares, slightly more than the 84.50 euros it had offered in its takeover bid June.